 We work hard to get as many ingredients locally as possible.
 Our professionally-trained chefs write our menus to take advantage of the fresh fruits and vegetables that are naturally in season here in sunny Southern California.
 Information on local ingredients can be found at campus venues.

-LMU Hospitality has received Marine Stewardship Council Certifiaction for verified sustainable seafood.
+LMU Hospitality has received Marine Stewardship Council (MSC) Certification for verified sustainable seafood.
 This certification process ensures that MSC seafood is traced all the way back to the fisherman.
 You can read more about this certification in an article from the Marine Stewardship Council web site.

 Why are we trayless?
 When students use plates without trays, the amount of food waste decreases by one once per plate.
-Environmental Impact: Research shows that when trays are removed from dining locations, less food is wasted, less energy is consumed, and it reduces the amount of water and detergents used.
+Research shows that when trays are removed from dining locations, less food is wasted, less energy is consumed, and it reduces the amount of water and detergents used.
 The environmental impact on trayless dining is measurable, and LMU Hospitality is proud to support trayless dining.

 Fair Trade University

 LMU became a certified Fair Trade University by Fair Trade Campaigns in February 2014.
 Fair Trade Campaigns recognizes universities in the US for embedding Fair Trade practices and principles into policy, as well as the social and intellectual foundations of their communities.
 LMU offers over 30 different Fair Trade items across its 13 dining locations.